-3. Focus on the Silver Linings – I’ve been using an app called Happify lately, in an effort to increase my positivity and happiness.
-I know you are reading this thinking that I’m super positive but I’m not.
-It’s a constant battle for me to stay positive lately.
-As I watch my mom fight cancer and I deal with reduced energy and more things to do.
-It’s hard to stay positive.
+3. Focus on the Silver Linings – Sometimes it’s hard to stay positive.
 But, it’s what I need to do.
-I need to stay positive or I will sink into a place that I simply can’t return to.
-So, I make the choice.
+But, happiness is a choice.
+I walk outside and I watch nature, and notice the (literal) small things.
 I choose to focus on positive things, on what I CAN do instead of what I can’t do.
 I choose to focus on the silver lining instead of the storm cloud, because there’s always a silver lining.

 4. Focus on Healthy Habits – Even when I’m not feeling well I know it’s important for me to still stick to my healthy habits.
-Some days I feel so bad there’s no getting on the treadmill, but when I can get on the treadmill I do – even if it’s just for 5 minutes.
+Some days I feel so bad there’s energy to even move.
+But, if I can I do.
+Even if it’s just a 5 minute walk.
 It’s something.
-I also make sure I juice even on the bad days.
-Those are the two things I shoot for no matter how bad I feel.
-Beyond that I try to make sure that I eat healthily and avoid falling into stress eating a bag of cookies (don’t get me wrong, it happens, but I try to avoid it).
+If I don’t feel like cooking I still try to eat healthy, opting for fruits or a salad.
 Sticking to healthy habits makes it easier for me to remember that tomorrow will be better that I’m still doing the right things.

-We move in the direction of our focus.
+We move in the direction of our focus, and even the smallest step can make a huge difference.
 If I let my focus stray away from what’s important then that is where I will go.
 I don’t want to happen so it’s important that I keep my focus where it should be.